 - The total number of people working at the specific company in question and the % of women

-- The % of women in management, the executive level, board level, and the company’s pay gap specifically.
+- The % of women in management, the executive level, and the board level.

-- The gender pay gap, if released by the company.
+- Disclose the gender pay gap if it is reported on.
 If you know what women and men earn on average, you can calculate the percentage difference.
-For example, at company X, women earn an average of EUR 3,000 for every EUR 4,150 men make when comparing to the monthly salary
+For example, at company X, women earn an average of EUR 3,000 for every EUR 4,150 men make when comparing to the monthly salary.

 Calculation: % change = (change ÷ lower number) × 100 => (1,150 ÷ 3,000) x 100 = 38.3%

 For your information: since 2017, any organisation with 250 or more employees must publish and report specific figures about their gender pay gap in the UK.
 You can look up any company here.

 - What the company is doing to improve gender equality to help identify the best practices, such as:

 - New hires (female versus male) for more leadership roles or in male-dominated departments

 - Creating new roles and more options for women